ahmadpiee/atlantis-terraform/README.md

    ```
    and running, and testing it by github command:
    `sudo atlantis server --atlantis-url="http://Your_IP4_Public" --gh-user="Your_Github_Username" --gh-token="Your_Github_Token" --gh-webhook-secret="Your_Webhook_Secret" --repo-allowlist="Your_Repository_URL --port=80"`
-5. **Create Github Weebhook:**
+6. **Create Github Weebhook:**

    - Go to your repo's settings
    - Select Webhooks or Hooks in the sidebar
    - Click Add webhook
-   - set Payload URL to your ngrok url with /events at the end.
-Ex. https://c5004d84.ngrok.io/events\
+   - set Payload URL to your ip4_public url with /events at the end.
+Ex. https://your_ip4_public/events
    - double-check you added /events to the end of your URL.
    - set Content type to application/json
    - set Secret to your random string